Bitra and the Witch

 As the sun sets on Christmas Eve, the Bush Santa's big night begins.
 He travels around Australia delivering special presents to all the Aussie animals, from the cockies in Cairns and the crocs of the Top End, to the wallabies in Canberra and the quokkas of Rottnest Island.
 Follow along with his journey in this lushly illustrated Christmas picture book.

 By Izzi Howell

-The brilliant CGI world of the new CBBC and Netflix TV series inspires creativity and imaginative play - with over 70 stickers, this activity book is the perfect way to enjoy Bottersnikes & Gumbles.Those stinky Bottersnikes are always trying to catch themselves a Gumble!
-In this fun-filled activity book you'll find puzzles, games - and, of course, lots of stickers!
+The brilliant CGI world of the new CBBC and Netflix TV series inspires creativity and imaginative play: with over 70 stickers, this activity book will keep your child busy for hours.
+The crafty Bottersnikes are always trying to catch themselves a Gumble!
+In this fun-filled activity book you'll find puzzles, games and of course, lots of stickers!
 The Bottersnikes & Gumbles world is active, playful and big-hearted, full of surprises with a wealth of funny characters, a whole world to explore and timeless storytelling at its heart.